 In addition to the sheer number of choices, the sheer variety of black flowers and plants can also be overwhelming.
-For instance, you can choose between black flowers only on the edges or flowers that are solid black.
+For instance, you can choose between black flowers only on the edges of a garden that looks absolutely stunning.

 1. Hybrid Tea Black Rose (Black Baccara)

 The name “Hybrid Tea” is derived from the fact that horticulturists developed this beautiful rose to resemble a formal tea rose with bright green leaf color.
 Thus, the Hybrid Tea rose is a cross between two different tea roses—a Damask tea rose, and a China rose.

 The flower blooms with 45 petals of dark red velvet flower with a growing height of 3–6 feet tall and 2–3 feet wide.
 It grows best in full sunlight and well-drained soil.

 Dahlias are an exciting flower to grow because they’re often more colorful, longer-lasting, and have more variety than other blooms in your garden.
 There are 14 different types of dahlia species you can grow.

 The black dahlia can grow up to 10 inches wide with beautifully twisted petals.
 Dahlia is also used for medicinal purposes.
 For example, Aztec Dahlia is used to treating epilepsy.

 3. Mourning Widow (Geranium Phaeum)

 It’s a perennial flowering plant, a variety of Geranium native to Europe but now grown in most of the world.
 Black Geranium is also sometimes referred to as the “Black Crane,” the “Black Woundwort,” and the “Black Cabbage Tree.”
 All of these names come from the black color of its petals.